 - 80 g golden syrup

-- Pour boiling water in a large bowl and dunk the fruit a couple at a time, removing them within seconds of being dunked in the water.
+- De-wax the apples.
+Pour boiling water into a medium bowl.
+Dunk the apples, a couple at a time, removing them within a couple of seconds of being dunked in the water.
+Dry the fruit thoroughly with a tea towel by rubbing the skin.
 This will remove the wax coating from the fruit's skin and allow the toffee to stick to the skin and coat evenly.
-Dry the fruit thoroughly.

-- Remove the saucepan from the heat, dunk the apples rotating them in the pan until fully coated, and then immediately dip into the chopped hazelnuts or pretzels and place on the baking sheet upright to set.
-Repeat until all the fruit have been coated.
-Note: if the toffee feels like it is stiffening, then place it back onto a low heat to melt it back down, taking care not to burn it.
-Once all toffee apples and pears have been coated and dipped, remove the lollipop sticks.
+- Coat the apples in toffee.
+Once at temperature, remove the saucepan from the heat and wait for the bubbles to subside.
+Then tilt the saucepan to create a pool of toffee, and with the other hand holding the popsicle stick, dunk the apple rotating it in the pan until fully coated.
+Lift the apple out of the toffee and let the excess drip off for ten seconds, and then immediately dip into the chopped hazelnuts or pretzels and place on the baking sheet upright to harden.
+It will take only a couple of minutes to set.
+Repeat until all the apples are coated in toffee.
+Note: if the toffee feels like it is stiffening, place it back onto a low heat to melt it back down, taking care not to burn it.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.